581-pooja/Breast-Cancer-Detection/README.md

 # Breast Cancer Detection
-Breast Cancer Detection whether the cancer is Melignant or Banign Using Deep Neural Network.
+Breast Cancer Detection whether the cancer is Malignant or Benign Using Deep Neural Network.
 This project was created during Elite Techno groups Internship

 ## About